miekg/dinit/README.md

 ## Socket Interface

-When running `dinit` it opens an Unix socket named `/tmp/dinit.sock`.
-This enables a text interface that allows for starting extra process as childeren of dinit.
+When running `dinit` it opens a Unix socket named `/tmp/dinit.sock`.
+This enables a text interface that allows for starting extra processes as children of dinit.
 The interface is extremely simple: you give it a commandline as you would normally give to dinit, terminated with a newline.

-The string being send is the command and its arguments: `-r CMD ARG1 ARG2 ... \n`.
+The string being sent is the command and its arguments: `-r CMD ARG1 ARG2 ... \n`.

-The maximum length of the command line that can be send is 512 character including the newline.
+The maximum length of the command line that can be sent is 512 characters including the newline.

 With `dinit -submit` you can easily access this functionality: